telerik/kendo-ui-core/docs/controls/interactivity/fx/replace.md

         transition:all 350ms ease-out;
     }

-You can override the default duration for the entire document using a [higher specificity selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity), or by including the same selector after Kendo UI stylesheet references.
+You are able to override the default duration for the entire document using a [higher specificity selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity), or by including the same selector after Kendo UI stylesheet references.

-### Faster replace effect transition
+The example below demonstrates how to apply a faster Replace effect transition.

+###### Example

     <html>
         <head>